dbca-wa/wastd/docs/business_analysts.rst

 -----------
 The solution architecture must consider the following contraints:

-* Biosys will eventually deliver similar functionality, but not within the required time.
+* Biosys aims to deliver similar functionality, but not within the required time.
-* Any software built must be either disposable (to be re-implemented in BioSys), re-usable (to be integrated in BioSys), or scalable (to become a part of BioSys).
+* REQ The solution shall be either disposable (to be re-implemented in BioSys), re-usable (to be integrated in BioSys), or scalable (to become a part of BioSys).
-* Any solution built must be SOE, follow OIM's standards and integrate into their infrastructure ecosystem.
+* REQ The solution shall be SOE, follow OIM's standards and integrate into their infrastructure ecosystem.
-* Avoid double handling of data entry - do it once, and do it properly (correct, complete, consistent).
+* Double handling of data entry shall be avoided - do it once, and do it properly (complete, correct, consistent).
-* There must be a standardised, accessible way to import and export all data into and out of the system.
+* REQ There must be a standardised, accessible way to import and export all data into and out of the solution.
-* The application has to be compatible on a raw data level with Queensland's StrandNet, Parks & Wildlife's Turtle Tagging database WAMTRAM 2, and the Ningaloo Turtle Program's track count database.
+* REQ The solution shall be compatible on a raw data level with Queensland's StrandNet, Parks & Wildlife's Turtle Tagging database WAMTRAM 2, and the Ningaloo Turtle Program's track count database.